Programming-Chaos/evolvedTD/README.md

 Welcome to [EvolveTD][wiki], an evolutionary Tower Defense game!

-The following sections walk you through cloning, branching, pulling, commiting, pushing, and merging code changes using [Git](http://git-scm.com/).
+The following sections walk you through cloning, branching, pulling, commiting, pushing, and reviewing code changes using [Git](http://git-scm.com/).

 ## Cloning